Deborah McAndrew: Playwriting career

 Her first original script was Vacuum (2006, set in a vacuum cleaner repair shop and performed by Northern Broadsides).
 She wrote Flamingoland, about a woman with breast cancer, in 2008, for the New Vic Theatre, and in 2013 she wrote Ugly Duck, set among the Staffordshire pottery trade, for the Claybody Theatre Company which she co-founded in that area.

 Her 2014 play An August Bank Holiday Lark, a Northern Broadsides co-production with the New Vic Theatre, Newcastle-under-Lyme, won that year's UK Best New Play award from the UK Theatre awards for regional theatre.
 Set in Saddleworth at the start of World War I, it features the village's traditional rushbearing procession and morris dancing.

 McAndrew has written several plays for the Mikron Theatre Company, a touring company which in summer travels by canal boat.
-These include Losing the Plot (2012, set amongst allotment gardeners), Beyond the Veil (2013, allotments again, beekeeping and murder), Till the Cows Come Home (2014, on icecream making), and One of Each (2015, concerning fish and chips).
+These include Losing the Plot (2012, set amongst allotment gardeners), Beyond the Veil (2013, allotments again, beekeeping and murder), Till the Cows Come Home (2014, on ice cream making), and One of Each (2015, concerning fish and chips).

 Her play Dirty Laundry, a mystery set in a small house in the heart of Stoke-on-Trent, was performed in the old Spode factory in October 2017.
 Featuring a cast of professional actors accompanied by the community cast of Claybody Theatre Company, Dirty Laundry received excellent reviews.

 Her 2017/2018 adaptation of Charles Dickens' A Christmas Carol gained good reviews at the Hull Truck Theatre in Hull, East Yorkshire.

+In 2025 she adapted Arnold Bennett's The Grand Babylon Hotel into a play in which four actors played 15 parts, which was produced at the New vic Theatre in Newcastle-under-Lyme.